jsmreese/moment-duration-format/README.md

 ---

-## Important Note :warning:
+## Important Note

-Version 2 of this plugin uses `Number#toLocaleString` to render formatted output.
+Where it is available and functional, this plugin uses `Number#toLocaleString` to render formatted numerical output.
 Unfortunately, many environments do not fully implement the full suite of options in the `toLocaleString` spec, and some provide a buggy implementation.
-I'm working on feature-testing for `toLocaleString` and adding a fallback to the plugin.
-In the meantime, please test with version 2 in all of your expected environments or use version 1 if that works for you.

-I'm also adding automated testing with BrowserStack.
+This plugin runs a feature test for `toLocaleString`, and will revert to a fallback function to render formatted numerical output if the feature test fails.
+To force this plugin to always use the fallback function, set `useToLocaleString` to `false`.
+The fallback function output can be localized using options detailed below.

+This plugin is tested using BrowserStack on a range of Android devices with OS versions from 2.2 to 7, and on a range of iOS devices with OS versions from 4.3 to 11.
+Also tested on Chrome, Firefox, IE 8-11, and Edge browsers.

 <a href="https://www.browserstack.com"><img src="https://p3.zdusercontent.com/attachment/1015988/Y0ZmOS3862TDx3JYOUTMIixSG?token=eyJhbGciOiJkaXIiLCJlbmMiOiJBMTI4Q0JDLUhTMjU2In0..xr8Y-gqQNBDnpIjxOFtAtA.JHb-wwL0uWT5ChR01yhMKp2lvM0iMdeYdoJYLCqs_DIiod7HmRoaGnRMoptV1GlrwF2Mo73Oj1d08E3rM7RHQPzwP3M10g4aN-vWcC2K743sf1qUKE_2TGVaz1HLkfUxF49U5hfE6AZ9V9ALE-Nu-GwfR0xcJVBz-FeV-H7YseaX_fXsO4pt1F3DjcwqhM1pcKfxoC5wYc2CHQnnqp1xS67KfTA6kuMiSDovZqSQpvg5VYZqAlDmxpKkZvOmzP_yEptqk4CDkl5IMItvxPjjaw.w7SKsx3c665glH7fgdcSIw" height="64"></a>